maximbaz/dotfiles/README.md

 > Useful for automatically dimming screen when switching to battery power.

-☑ Automatically connect to VPN on selected networks.

-> Comes bundled with a script to prevent DNS leaks on NetworkManager.

 ☑ Automatically backup the list of installed packages (pacman and AUR).

 > These files are used to bootstrap the new system, all apps are installed in one command.